GiulianoPalazzi/giulianopalazzi.github.io/index.md

 Link to my test notes to test out the snippets [here](/notes/testnote)\\
 My [Markdown Snippets Cheatsheet](/notes/cheatsheet) link

+---

-Write your thoughts down.
-They won't disappear if they are written down!
+**Write your thoughts down.
+They won't disappear if they are written down!**

 ## Todo of this site